AJsVoices/the-clandestine-providence/TheStory/20170620-untitled/016-dinner-with-benji.md

 The knock at the door signaled that food had arrived and right behind it was Benji.
 He grinned at me like he knew something I didn't but he was as tight as a ship.
 I wondered how much it would take to sink that ship and he'd spill whatever tidbit of knowledge he had.

 Benji asked, "So how'd it go?"
-The lit in his voice was so much more than what I
+The lit in his voice was so much more than what he was asking about only adding to my curiousity.

+"Fine."
+I said, "I guess.
+A meeting tomorrow for him to show me and my employer the goods."

+Benji laughed.
+"So who you taking.
+Which vampire prince is your boss?"

+I glared at him as Benji uncovered the trays of food to reveal a plethora of finger foods.
+"There's a movie we can watch unless you have something better t
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjAxNTQ3MjcwOSwtMjA2MDUwOTg5OV19
+eyJoaXN0b3J5IjpbLTE4NTU2ODA1OTYsLTIwNjA1MDk4OTldfQ
+==
 -->